Blockchains of the Future

 Celo: Chain of Global Mobile Payments

 Celo, a mobile-first blockchain, is on the mission of enabling prosperity for all by building an inclusive financial system.
 Founded by Rene Reinsberg, Sep Kamvar, and Marek Olszewski in 2018, what started as a fork of Ethereum has grown to become a promising project that’s having more and more impact in the financial world, especially for those in the developing country.
 For instance, GiveDirectly, a non-profit dedicated to delivering unconditional cash to the extreme poor, partnered with Celo in 2019 to use its platform in West Africa to help the local communities.
 Besides the native asset (CELO) and stablecoin (cUSD), Celo allows users to send and receive payments with their phone number (essentially by mapping the hash of the phone number to a wallet address, and store the mappings in a decentralized database).
-With the Celo Alliance for Prosperity, which has more than 100 organizations collaborating, and the recent launch of the Valora mobile wallet, Celo is growing fast and is literally changing people’s lives with the power of blockchain.
+With the Celo Alliance for Prosperity, which has more than 100 organizations collaborating, and the recent launch of the Valora mobile wallet, Celo is growing fast and changing people’s lives with the power of blockchain.